WilliamScarbro/GUAC/README.md

 * See [docs/GUAC_CONFIG.md](./docs/GUAC_CONFIG.md) for details of configuration variables.

 ### Define Tests
 Tests are defined by a series of tasks.
-Each task consists of a source module (which will be run by Avocado) and a series of config files.
+Each task consists of a Avocado module and a series of config files.
-The source modules in guac are intended to be generic, therefore creating a test harness for a new assignment should only require writing a series of config files.
+The Avocado modules in guac are intended to be generic, therefore creating a test harness for a new assignment should only require writing a series of config files.

 * Tasks are defined in a RECIPE_FILE (see [docs/RECIPE_FILE.md](./docs/RECIPE_FILE.md))
-* The set of variables required in a config file is dependent on the module being used (see [docs/AVOCADO_MODULES.md](./docs/AVOCADO_MODULES.md))
+* The actions of each Avocado module is modified by config files by assigning specific Parameter values. (see [docs/AVOCADO_MODULES.md](./docs/AVOCADO_MODULES.md))

 ### Assign Test Weights
 ```guac list --recipe RECIPE_FILE```